learn-co-curriculum/dsc-probability-mass-function/README.md

 ## Visualizing a PMF

-You can inspect the PMF of a discrete variable by visualizing the distribution using matplotlib.
+You can inspect the PMF of a discrete variable by visualizing the distribution using `matplotlib`.
 You can use a simple bar graph to show the PMF using the probabilities calculated above.
 Here's the code:

 ```python